ArrowElectronicsESC/Silabs_Workswith_DoorLock/Mobile_Application/EFRConnectDoorLock/README.md

 The Silicon Labs EFR Connect app utilizes the Bluetooth adapter on your phone/tablet to scan, connect and interact with BLE devices.

-The app is divided into two main functional areas, the demo and the develop view.

 The demo view lists a number of demos that are meant for quickly testing some of the sample apps in the Silicon Labs Bluetooth SDK.
 The currently supported demos are:

-- **Health Thermometer demo:** Connects to an EFR32/BGM device running the soc-thermometer sample application from the Bluetooth SDK and displays the temperature read from the SI7021 sensor on the WSTK mainboard.
+- **Door Lock demo:** Connects to an EFR32 device running the door lock soc sample application from the Bluetooth SDK and displays the door lock status on efr-connect door lock mobile app.

-The develop view contains functionalities focused on helping developers create and troubleshoot their Bluetooth applications based on EFR32/BGM devices.
 The currently supported functionalities are:

 - **Bluetooth Browser:** This is a generic and powerful tool that allows you to explore the BLE devices around you.
 Key features of the browser include:
   - Scan results with rich data set